KSP-RO/AJE/GameData/SolverEngines/Readme_SolverEngines.txt

 See AJE or RealFuels for examples of how to implement SolverEngines in practice.

 Changelog:
+v1.5
+* EngineThermodynamics improvements (docs, track mass flow, allow mixing streams).
+* Add functionality to fit an engine's performance parameters to a set of database parameters.
+* Add SFC as a base solver member (in force/weight-hr).

 v1.4
 * Make the "can't start engine in fairing/bay" functionality toggleable ( noShieldedStart in the MODULE), and default to off.
 * Speed things up a little in the GUI/VesselModule